fujitake/smart-building-quick-start-kit/devices/analog-meter-readers/drum-meter/README.en.md

 3. Load confidential information into the script as environment variables.
    Copy the .env.sample file to create a .env file and set the values according to the instructions in the file.

-## Detect the numerical value of the Drum Type Meter.
+## Detect the numerical values of the Drum Type Meter.

 Run `drum_meter_reader.py` to read the sample image of the Drum Type Meter which is in directory and send the data to VANTIQ.